Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 house edge on the wheel on the right below, with 48 sectors, is 14.583%.
 The edge on the wheel at left, with 54 sectors, is 12.963%.[^intended]

 [^intended]: Or at least, it is intended to be.
 The wheel represented here seems to have an error where one 5 has been switched with a 3, so the edge on those two numbers is different.
-(Scarne[@ScarneGambling pp. 501–3] miscalculates the house edge on this wheel as 22.22%, as it seems has was working from a different version than shown in the photo in his book.)
+(Scarne[@ScarneGambling pp. 501–3] miscalculates the house edge on this wheel as 22.22%, as it seems he was working from a different version than shown in the photo in his book.)

 In general the more doubles or triples on the wheel, the worse the odds are for the players.